josue-rodriguez/DecisionMaker/README.md

 # DecisionMaker
- A Blazor app to let my partner and I outsource our decisions
+ A Blazor app to let my partner and me outsource our decisions